candycode/candycode.github.com/site/portfolio/index.md

 <img src="pics/molekel/banner.jpg" class="imghover"/>

-Multiplatform molecular visualization/analysis program.
+Multi-platform molecular visualization/analysis program.
 Started as a proof of concept to test the suitability of different software libraries for various visualization tasks, it ended up being a widely used software package(mainly due to the lack of alternatives).

 Checkout the
 [presentation](http://www.slideshare.net/molekel/molekel-august-2009-acs-meeting)
-given(upon invitation) at the _American Chemical Society_ as well
-as gallery and videos on the official website.
+given (upon invitation) at the _American Chemical Society_ as well as gallery and videos on the official website.

 [Website](http://molekel.cscs.ch)